 It seems that these movies might be replacing the standalone films, i.e. Rogue One and Solo.
 Disney hasn’t announced any more spinoffs after Solo, though they were rumored to be working on an Obi-Wan movie.
 So perhaps they decided to shift gears and focus on Johnson’s trilogy instead.

-Either way, whatever Johnson is cooking up, it has nothing to do with Luke Skywalker and the gang.
+Either way, whatever Johnson is cooking up, it has nothing to do with Rey and the gang.

 2. It sounds like Lucasfilm is still making Episode X

 Does this mean that Lucasfilm is ending the Skywalker saga at Episode IX, then?
 It doesn’t sound like that’s the case.
-After all, Lucasfilm President Kathleen Kennedy was recently interviewed on The Star Wars Show, and she said there will be future movies featuring The Force Awakens characters after Episode IX.
+After all, Lucasfilm President Kathleen Kennedy was interviewed on The Star Wars Show in November 2017, and she said there will be future movies featuring The Force Awakens characters after Episode IX.

 “We’re sitting down now, we’re talking about the next ten years of Star Wars stories, and we’re looking at narratively where that might go, future stories beyond Episode IX with these new characters: Rey, Poe, Finn, BB-8,” she said.

 Technically, Kennedy didn’t confirm beyond a doubt that Episode X is in the works.
-But she strongly suggested that this is the plan, and that seems like a weird thing for her to say just one week before this announcement if the idea were for Johnson’s trilogy to replace the Skywalker saga.
+But she strongly suggested that this is the plan, and that seems like a weird thing for her to say just one week before the Johnson announcement if the idea were for his trilogy to replace the Skywalker saga.

 It’s also worth noting that StarWars.com says Johnson’s movies will be “separate from the episodic Skywalker saga.”
 It does not say Johnson’s movies will replace the episodic Skywalker saga.